AdobeDocs/core-services.en/help/interface/attributes.md

 ---
-title: How to use Customer Attributes
+title: Customer Attributes
-description: Learn about the Customer Attributes service in Adobe Experience Cloud.
+description: Learn about the Customer Attributes in Experience Cloud.
 Discover how to upload Customer Attribute data for use in Adobe Analytics and Adobe Target.
-solution: Experience Cloud
+solution: Experience Cloud,Target,Analytics
 feature: Customer Attributes
 role: Admin
 topic: Administration
 level: Experienced
 exl-id: fe8ad013-76da-49f8-aa51-dc5f6c1b1d79
 ---
-# Customer Attributes overview
+# Customer Attributes in Experience Cloud

 [!UICONTROL Customer Attributes] in Experience Cloud enables you to upload your captured enterprise data from a customer relationship management (CRM) database.
 You can upload the data into a Customer Attribute data source in the Experience Cloud, then use the data in Adobe Analytics and Adobe Target.